 The following season, as a sophomore, Clowney somehow improved on his impressive freshman stats.
 He entered the final game of the season with 50 total tackles, 21.5 tackles for loss, 13 sacks, and two forced fumbles.
 However, the highlight of his college (and maybe entire football) career came in South Carolina’s bowl game against Michigan.

 Jadeveon Clowney Hit vs. Michigan

-With 8 minutes, 22 seconds remaining in the game, and trailing by one point, the Wolverines had the ball close to midfield.
+With eight minutes and 22 seconds remaining in the game, and trailing by one point, the Wolverines had the ball close to midfield.
 On first down, Clowney burst through a gap between the left tackle and tight end, sprinting into the backfield.
 Michigan quarterback Devin Gardner turned to hand the ball to running back Vincent Smith, and the rest is history.

 On the very next play, South Carolina would take advantage of the turnover with Connor Shaw hitting Ace Sanders for a 31-yard touchdown to take the lead.
 Michigan would score a touchdown less than five minutes later to regain the lead, but USC backup quarterback Dylan Thompson hit Bruce Ellington for a 32-yard touchdown with 11 seconds left to win the Outback Bowl.

 Not only did the hit go on to be huge in that game — leading to a score for his team — but also for Clowney’s NFL Draft stock.
 That play was the talk of sports for a while and led to Clowney being seen as probably the best defensive player in the country heading into his junior season.
 Obviously, the hit didn’t make him the best player, but it opened anyone’s eyes who wasn’t already paying attention to what the dominant defensive end had been doing for two seasons.